-6 has / 's gone (go). - C Complete the text with had to, didn't have to, needed to or didn't need to.
+6 has / 's gone (go)

+C Complete the text with had to, didn't have to needed to or didn't need to.
 Sometimes more than one answer is possible.

 I remember my first year at college well.
 It was so different from being at high school.
-Finally, we1 didn't have to wear a uniform every day, and I2didn't need to / didn't have to tell my parents where I was all the time.
-I enjoyed that new freedom, and I grow up quickly, 3 had to too.
-I 4 needed to / had to take more responsibility for everyday things.
+Finally, we 1 wear a uniform didn't have to every day, and I2didn't need to / didn't have to tell my parents where I was all the time.
+I enjoyed that new freedom, and I 3 had to gro needed to / had to had to grow up quickly, take more too.
+I 4 responsibility for everyday things.
 I was lucky though because I lived in a student residence.
-I 5 didn't have to live there, but I chose to because I wanted to meet other people easily.
-It was a good decision.
-We6 had to follow a few rules. but having a housekeeper was great.
-I mean, had to we still 7 wash the dishes and keep things clean, but a housekeeper every week was good.
+I didn't have to live there, but I chose to because I wanted to meet other people easily.
+It was a good decision. had to We6 follow α few rules, but having a housekeeper was great.
+I mean, we still 7 had to wash the dishes and keep things clean, but a housekeeper every week was good.